What is SEO?

 Via the Shopify Admin panel

-Step 1: Go to Shopify Admin > Pages.
+Step 1: Go to Shopify Admin > Pages and select one of your pages in the list.